 If you’re willing to pay more, you can fit it with some accessories as well, such as fenders, a pump, a bike box, and a derailleur hanger.

-If you are racing-oriented or you plan to become and you want to compete in the all mountain/enduro category, then Alpine 6 is the right tool for the job.
+If you are racing-oriented or you plan to become and you want to compete in the all-mountain/enduro category, then Alpine 6 is the right tool for the job.
 All you need to do now is choose one of the 10 colors on offer.

 RRP from £3,000 (approx. $3,780)

 Orange Four is the Halifax-based company’s attempt to make the lightest and strongest short-travel trail bike that has ever been made.
-We can say that they have absolutely succeeded, and a horde of satisfied riders online confirm it as well.
+We can say that they have absolutely succeeded, and a horde of satisfied riders online confirms it as well.
 Short travel means that the frame takes less beating, which allowed the engineers to shave off some material where it was not necessary.

 This Orange model is part of the 27.5″ family and comes just under the Alpine 6 in the hierarchy when it comes to the components.